aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/200-lambda.md

 1. Create a directory `lambda` in the root of your project tree (next to `bin` and `lib`).
 2. TS CDK projects created with `cdk init` ignore all `.js` files by default.
-   To track these files, add `!lambda/*.js` to your `.gitignore` file.
+   To track these files with git, add `!lambda/*.js` to your `.gitignore` file.
    This ensures that your Lambda assets are discoverable during the Pipelines section of this tutorial.
 3. Add a file called `lambda/hello.js` with the following contents: